gowon/amml/README.md

 -   `lang`
 -   `name/title`

-## Root Tag
+## The Document Tag

--   `<Document>` - Every valid AMML document must be contained in these tags.
+`<Document>` - Every valid AMML document must be contained in these tags.
 A document is a collection of assessments and block groups.

-## Grouping &amp; Referencing Tags

--   `<Assessment>` - Represents an assessment template or an assessment implementation.
--   `<Group>` - Represents a group of assessment blocks.
--   `<Use />` - Is a reference to a block or group that has already been defined.
-  -   href

-## Block Tags
+## Blocks

 An assessment block represents a single prompt.
 Each of the different tags represent different types of prompt.
 Each prompt has it’s own pattern to describe it, as well as metadata to modify it.